CAD/D Macros & Utility Programs

 MDL programs can be loaded by selecting MDL Applications from the Utilities tab.

 Used to attach raster files of aerial photos to the active model.
-2015 aerial photo files are available in JPEG-2000 format.
-This is denoted in file names by a "jp2" file extension.
-Note that these files are only available to internal NHDOT operators.
+Note that this macro will only work for NHDOT staff.
 Consultants working on NHDOT projects who wish to have copies of the images in the area of their project should download them from GRANIT.
 Visit NH GRANIT Available Layers for more information.

 Cell Tools